jakartaee/platform/jakartaee10/JakartaEE10ReleasePlan.md

 ### Jakarta EE 10 APIs
 The Platform and Web Profile API uber jar files will be re-generated to correspond with the Jakarta EE 10 release designation.
 These API uber jar files will be compiled and distributed at the Java 11 source/target levels.
+**Note:** These uber jars will not be modularized, per the earlier discussion.

 ## Release Milestones
 The Jakarta EE 10 Platform release plan covers the Platform and Web Profile specifications.